wp-plugins/stageshow/readme.txt

 * Version History for StageShow Plugins

+= 3.0 (10/03/2014) =
+* Bug Fix: Link to settings page from Overview page incorrect
+* Bug Fix: Shortcode with count=** attribute not working
+* Add/Edit Sales uses same UI as Box-Office page
+* Ticket Options removed from Box Office Listing once Allocated Seats all taken (StageShowGold)
+* Number of Available Seats for each Zone now shown on Box Office (StageShowGold)
+* Edit of Seating Plan blocked when Prices have been defined  (StageShowGold)
+* Max Seats edit hidden for Performances with Allocated Seating (StageShowGold)
+* Updated Seating Plan stylesheet (StageShowGold)
+* Added Number of Seats to Seating Plan Page  (StageShowGold)

 = 2.5.3.5
-* Implemented Manual Edit/Add for Allocated Seating Sales
+* Implemented Manual Edit/Add for Allocated Seating Sales (StageShowGold)
-* Added Seat Number in Confirmation EMails
+* Added Seat Number in Confirmation EMails (StageShowGold)

 = 2.5.3.3 (19/02/2014) =
 * Bug Fix: Errors in Sample Data